ham-radio-software/lzhuf/README.md

 My current Raspberry Pi systems do not have the capacity to run a chroot build.
 If you have enough space on a raspberry pi system, and have the packages in the packaging/Dockerfile.debian_chroot installed.
-This has not been tested.
+This has not been tested so use the generic linux instructions below unless you would like to experiment.

 ### Building all Debian x66_64 packages in a docker container

 This takes a while to run on my system.

+Your code except for updates in the debian and packaging directories must be in a git commit or it will not be used in the build.

 It currently builds ubuntu 18.04/20.04/22.04 and Debian buster/bullseye.